Mielnik

-The village has a population of 980.
+There is an open pit chalk mine in Mielnik.

+History

 Mielnik has a long and rich history.
 The area of the town was in c.
 1018 captured by warriors of Bolesław Chrobry, and remained in Polish hands until c.
-1050, when Kazimierz Odnowiciel handed it to Grand Prince of Kiev, Yaroslav the Wise, for his help in getting rid of Mieclaw.
+1050, when Kazimierz Odnowiciel handed it to Grand Prince of Kiev, Yaroslav the Wise, for his help in getting rid of Miecław.
 Since Mielnik was located near the settlement of the Yotvingians, its area was subject to frequent raids.

-In 1323-1324, Mielnik and nearby Drohiczyn were captured by Lithuanian Duke Gediminas, and remained part of the Grand Duchy of Lithuania until 1569, except for the period 1391 - 1408, when it was governed by Mazoviad Duke Janusz I of Warsaw, and 1430 - 1444, when it was ruled by Duke Bolesław IV of Warsaw.
+In 1323–1324, Mielnik and nearby Drohiczyn were captured by Lithuanian Duke Gediminas, and remained part of the Grand Duchy of Lithuania until 1569, part of the Polish–Lithuanian union since 1385, except for the period of 1391–1408, when it was governed by Mazovian Duke Janusz I of Warsaw of the Piast dynasty, and 1430–1444, when it was ruled by Duke Bolesław IV of Warsaw.
 In 1420, Duke Vytautas founded here a Roman Catholic church, which was located in the complex of the Mielnik Castle.
-On September 22, 1440, Mielnik received Chelmno town charter from Duke Bolesław IV.
+On September 22, 1440, Mielnik received Chełmno town charter from Duke Bolesław IV.
 Four years later, the town was purchased by King Casimir IV Jagiellon.

-On October 1, 1501, Alexander I Jagiellon named first vogt of Mielnik, a nobleman named Mikolaj Rychlik, who resided in a manor house at Oslowo.
+On 1 October 1501, Alexander I Jagiellon named first vogt of Mielnik, a nobleman named Mikołaj Rychlik, who resided in a manor house at Osłowo.
 On October 23 of the same year, the Union of Mielnik was signed by Alexander I and Lithuanian nobles.
-Four days later, Alexander changed Mielnik’s town charter into Magdeburg rights.
+Four days later, Alexander changed Mielnik's town charter into Magdeburg rights.
 King Sigismund I the Old visited Mielnik twice, in 1506 (while awaiting Polish crown), and 1513, when he stayed here for a month, ordering construction of a second Catholic church.